 Visual Indicators of Scoliosis

-Multiple visual indicators could suggest scoliosis.
-Uneven posture is probably the most obvious, but there are plenty of other visual signs a child may have scoliosis, such as one hip being more pronounced, one shoulder blade sticking out more, one leg appearing shorter than the other, or the body leaning to one side.
+Multiple visual indicators could suggest a problem.
+Uneven posture is probably the most obvious, but there are plenty of other visual signs a child may have a curvature, such as one hip being more pronounced, one shoulder blade sticking out more, one leg appearing shorter than the other, or the body leaning to one side.

 Any excess fatigue occurring after long periods of sitting or standing might also be a symptom of scoliosis.
 The back muscles have to work harder than usual when suffering from scoliosis to keep the body balanced and, as such, will become fatigued more quickly.

-Alert parents can sometimes spot the early signs of scoliosis like:
+Alert parents can sometimes spot the early signs of scoliosis during a physical exam depending on the severity of the curve like:

 - Uneven hemline, pant legs, or shirt sleeves